JoeWar99/forensics_tool/README.md

 ### Description
-The tool is capable of going through a file system, retrieve or create information about the found files, and display it.
+The tool is capable of going through a file system, retrieve or create information about the found files, and display it, similarly to an "ls" command.

 The user chooses the starting directory or file, the place where all the information should be displayed/stored and wether should be created logs to register the tool operations.

 In addition, the utilitary deals with the interruption of execution at user command.

+Full project specifications and details can be seen in "project.pdf".

 ### Technologies Used
 * C